CCW_start

 Who May be Issued a License

-The licensing authority specified in Penal Code sections 26150 and 26155 (a Sheriff or the Chief or other head of a municipal police department) may issue a license to persons who are of good moral character, who have completed a course of training for issuance of a Concealed Carry Weapon license.
 All applicants for a Concealed Carry Weapon license will be fingerprinted and state and federal records will be checked to determine if they are eligible to possess firearms.
 Click here to view all categories that would prohibit a person from possessing firearms and being granted a Concealed Carry Weapon license.

 Prior to Filling Out This Application

-San Luis Obispo County Sheriff's Permit Office
+San Luis Obispo County Sheriff's Compliance Division

 Address:

-Telephone: 805-788-2342
+Telephone: 805-781-4575

 Permitium Software